spatie/laravel-pdf/docs/basic-usage/formatting-pdfs.md

 ### Paper size

-If you don't want to use standardized formats, you can also change this by calling the `paperSize` method instead.
+If you don't want to use standardized formats, you can also use the `paperSize` method instead.

 ```php
 use Spatie\LaravelPdf\Facades\Pdf;